 - a.
 This section provides policies and establishes responsibilities for recording and maintaining contractor performance information in the Contractor Performance Assessment Reporting System (CPARS).
 This section does not apply to determinations of fees under award or incentive fee contracts. - b.
 Past performance information is relevant information, for future source selection purposes, regarding a contractor's actions under previously awarded contracts.
 It includes, for example, the contractor's record of conforming to contract requirements and to standards of good workmanship; the contractor's record of forecasting and controlling costs; the contractor's adherence to contract schedules, including the administrative aspects of performance; the contractor's history of reasonable and cooperative behavior and commitment to customer satisfaction; the contractor's record of meeting small business subcontracting objectives; the contractor's record of integrity and business ethics, and generally, the contractor's business-like concern for the interest of the customer. - c.
 Past performance evaluations must be prepared as specified in the FAA CPARS Guide, Appendix 11.
 Generally reporting is done on an annual basis and should be completed no later than sixty (60) days after the end of the applicable reporting period.
-The content of the evaluations should be tailored to the size, content, and complexity of the contractual requirements. - d.
-(1) Except as provided in this paragraph (d), FAA must prepare an evaluation of contractor performance for each contract or order that exceeds the following thresholds. - i) Services exceeding \$5,000,000 - ii) Supply contracts exceeding \$10,000,000 - iii) Construction contracts exceeding \$10,000,000 - iv) Research & Development contracts exceeding \$5,000,000 - (2) An evaluation of contractor performance is required for each order that exceeds the above specified thresholds placed against a Federal Supply Schedule contract, a task order contract or a delivery order contract, or any other ordering Agreement.
+The content of the evaluations should be tailored to the size, content, and complexity of the contractual requirements.

+- (1) Except as provided in this paragraph (d), FAA must prepare an evaluation of contractor performance for each contract or order that exceeds the following thresholds. - (i) Services exceeding \$5,000,000 - (ii) Supply contracts exceeding \$10,000,000 - (iii) Construction contracts exceeding \$10,000,000 - (iv) Research & Development contracts exceeding \$5,000,000 - (2) An evaluation of contractor performance is required for each order that exceeds the above specified thresholds placed against a Federal Supply Schedule contract, a task order contract or a delivery order contract, or any other ordering Agreement.
 Evaluations of multiple orders under an ordering contract or agreement may be combined in accordance with the guidance provided in the FAA CPARS Guide. - (3) Contracts or orders made pursuant to the Javits-Wagner-O'Day (JWOD) Act with firms under the AbilityOne program or with Federal Prison Industries, Inc. (FPI) do not require evaluations. - (4) An evaluation may be performed for any contract or order that does not meet the above thresholds. - e.
 Roles and Responsibilities.
 Responsibility for completing CPARS evaluations rests with the Assessing Official (AO), who may be the Program Manager (PM), the Contracting Officer's Representative (COR), or the other individual familiar with the contract, program, project, or task/job/delivery order requirements and execution.
 The AO may be supported in this process by the Assessing Official Representative (AOR).
-The AOR may be the f.
+The AOR may be the Performance Evaluator, Quality Assurance Evaluator, Requirements Indicator, or Task Monitor for tasks under IDIQ contracts, or any other individual familiar with the contractor's performance.
+The AO and AOR are responsible for entering the ratings and narratives for each evaluation performed. - f.
 Non-Disclosure.
 The completed CPARS evaluation must not be made available to anyone other than Government personnel and the contractor whose performance is being evaluated.